freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

      setting the `IsTransformed` of the collider to `false`.
 It also stores the transformation matrix so it can be used during runtime for the ball transformation trick.

+> [!NOTE]
+> For already fully transformable items like primitives, the above checks are not necessary, and we
+> transform the collider with its AABBs directly without checking the actual transformation.

 ## Coordinate Systems

 Give the above, we'll be transforming between multiple coordinate systems, or *spaces*: